 - Injurious Affection – Owners have the right to claim compensation for any reduction in the value of their remaining land that arises as a result of the expropriation.
 See Sections 1, 13, 21, 22 and 23 of Expropriations Act

 - Disturbance Damages – To ensure owners are made whole, owners are entitled to claim for damages that arise as a natural and reasonable consequence of the expropriation.
 This can include out of pocket costs, relocation expenses, business losses (see below) and costs that are caused by an expropriation.
 See Sections 13 and 18 of Expropriations Act

-- Business Loss – When businesses suffer losses due to an expropriation or works associated with the expropriation, owners can claim damages for temporary or permanent business loss.
+- Business Loss – When businesses suffer losses due to an expropriation or works associated with the expropriation, owners can claim losses due to temporary or permanent business loss.
 See Sections 13 and 19 of Expropriations Act

 - Home for a Home / Relocation Costs – When a person’s home is expropriated, he or she is entitled to compensation to ensure that he or she is able to purchase a replacement home that is reasonably similar.
 An expropriating authority also has to pay for an owner’s relocation costs and an inconvenience allowance that is equal to five percent of the value of the residence.
 See Sections 13, 15 and 18 of the Expropriations Act

 - Interest – Owners are entitled to be paid interest on their compensation for market value and injurious affection from the time the government takes possession until the time compensation is paid.
 See Section 33 of Expropriations Act

 - Section 30 Agreement – This is an agreement where property owners agrees to sell all or a portion of their property to government in order to avoid a formal expropriation and the parties both agree that final compensation will be determined under the Expropriations Act as though the property was expropriated.
 See Section 30 of Expropriations Act and Controlling Reasonable Costs, an article co-authoured by Shane Rayman.